pucelle/vscode-css-navigation/README.md

 My environment is Win10, MacBook Pro 2014 version, with power on.

 ## Plans & More

-I just switched from Sublime Text to VSCode, and I love VSCode so much.

-I have plans to make this extension grow, I hope it can serve more frontend developers like me.
+This plugin has simple and clean codes after version 2.0, I hope it can serve more Frontend developers.

 So please give me your feedback.
 Thanks.

 ## FAQ